KandV008/BAMBA-Technical-Demo/README.md

 There is no database.
 The format to work is with GeoJSON files.

 See [data.ts](./lib/data.ts) for a example of the format.

+## :v: What have I learned?

+* The Expo framework
+* Navigate between screens using Expo
+* Working with Google Cloud Platform
+* Creation of navigation routes
+* Creation of Datasets to represent them on a map

 ## :libra: License